 - Perspective from a Buddhist mendicant (live/archived; est. reading time ~13 min).

 - Perspective from the RLP (live/archived; est. reading time ~22 min).
 Twelve web pages in total.
-Five points for Gryffindor if you read their articles on other religions as well.
+They have nice articles on other religions as well.

 Basics B (typical question: “What is early Buddhism?”)